Mark Bradley (footballer, born 1988): Rotherham United

 At the start of the 2013–14 season, Bradley found himself in the competitions with Richard Brindley over first-choice right-back position.
 As a result, he found himself rotating in and out of the starting line–up over the position, due to competition and his own injury concern.
 Bradley scored his first goal of the season, on 5 October 2013, with a header in the first half, in a 1–0 win over Brentford.
 However, he suffered a groin injury that kept him out for a month.
-It wasn't until on 7 December 2013 when Bradley made his return from injury, starting the whole game, in a 2–1 loss against Rochdale.
+On 7 December 2013, Bradley made his return from injury, starting the whole game, in a 2–1 loss against Rochdale.
 Following his return from injury, he continued to regain his first team place in the right–back position despite the arrival of James Tavernier and facing his own injury concern.
 Because of the competitions that Bradley faced, he played in different positions, playing either the defender or midfield positions.
 Bradley then scored his second goal of the season on 11 March 2014, but then twisted his knee and was substituted, as Rotherham United beat Oldham Athletic.
 After the match, Manager Steven Evans remained optimistic that Bradley's injury wasn't serious.
 However, it was announced that Bradley would be out for the rest of the 2013–14 season.
 While on the sidelines, he watched as the club beat Leyton Orient 4–3 on penalties following a 2–2 draw throughout 120 minutes, a win that saw Rotherham United promoted to the Championship.
 At the end of the 2013–14 season, Bradley made twenty–eight appearances and scoring two times in all competitions.
 Following this, Bradley was offered a new contract for a new season, which he accepted.

 However, in the 2014–15 season Bradley made no single appearance for the club in all competitions throughout the season due to his failure to recover from injury.
 As a result, Manager Steve Evans was keen to loan out Bradley to get first team experience, but this never happened, due to his recovering from his injury.
 At the end of the 2014–15 season, Bradley was one of five players released, later retiring through injury.

 Post-playing career

 After his retirement from playing, Bradley spent two years out of the professional game, spending his time taking sports science degree and working as a personal trainer.
 He eventually graduated with a degree.
 In May 2017, Bradley re-joined Walsall as their strength and conditioning coach.
 Two years later, he was promoted as the club's first team strength and conditioning coach role.
+On 28 June 2021, Bradley left Walsall after spending four years at the club's coaching staff.